Pasta calabrese with artichokes. It may sound a little unique, but we’re just talking pasta, sausage and artichokes. It’s incredible.

 - 2–3 cloves garlic, peeled and minced

-- 6 oz. jar artichoke hearts, drained and chopped*
+- 6-ounce jar artichoke hearts, drained and chopped*

 - ½ cup dry white wine

-- ¾ cup half and half (can use fat free, if desired) or cream or milk
+- ½ cup half and half or cream

 - ¼ cup baby arugula